sony671/CSharp-SingleInstanceHandler/README.md

 # CSharp-SingleInstanceHandler
 C# Application Single Instance
-SingleInstanceHandler allows you to easly handle Single instance of your application.
+SingleInstanceHandler allows you to easily handle Single instances of your application.
-By only few lines of code you can allow only one Instance and if you want to you can pass on start arguments to the first instance of the program.
+By only a few lines of code you can allow only one Instance and if you want to you can pass on start arguments to the first instance of the program.

 ### Exampel 1
 ```csharp